nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Edit Item Feature

-The edit item feature allows the user to edit an `Item` currently being tracked by the system.
+The edit inventoryItem feature allows the user to edit an `Item` currently being tracked by the system.

 #### Implementation

-The edit item command `editi` is implemented through the `Logic`, `Model` and `Storage` components.
-The `Logic` component parses the user input, the `Model` component then performs the edit on the target item, the `Storage` component then saves the edited data into `data/trackO.json`.
+The edit inventoryItem command `editi` is implemented through the `Logic`, `Model` and `Storage` components.
+The `Logic` component parses the user input, the `Model` component then performs the edit on the target inventoryItem, the `Storage` component then saves the edited data into `data/trackO.json`.

 Step 1.
 The user inputs the command `editi 1 i/Chair q/20`.
 This calls `LogicCommand#execute()` which calls